rustbooks/rustbooks.github.io/courses/rust-iot-course/RUST_EmbeddedTOC.md

 ---

 Note:

-✅ All hardware and peripherals will be provided by the vendor.
 ✅ Students must bring their own laptop/desktop.
 ✅ Duration: 30 days × 6 hours/day = 180 hours.
 ✅ Mode: Offline
-✅ Commercials: ₹900/hour × 180 hours = ₹1,62,000/-
 ✅ Contact : anirudhagaikwad@hotmail.com